ch007m/litoria/README.md

 ### inline

  The purpose of this command is to move the css styles from the css files or style tag and to inline them within the HTML tag of the document.
-This is required when you would like to send an email to by example the Gmail client as Google will escape the styles & css file before to display your mail and it HTML content within the browser.
+This is required when you would like to send an email to by example the Gmail client as Google will escape the styles & css file before to display your mail and its HTML content within the browser.

     litoria inline config.yaml